Hkmu/pcls/README.md

 ## pcls

-An alternative to classnames & clsx.
-It may be useful if you are building UI library.
+`pcls` is not a direct alternative to `classnames` or `clsx`.
+Its utility is primarily limited to scenarios involving the development of a UI library.

 ### Install